erhant/leet-assistant/README.md

 So how does personalizaton work with FirstBatch?
 The docs describe it perfectly (see [here](https://firstbatch.gitbook.io/firstbatch-sdk/get-started/introduction)), but we will also provide a short description here as well.

+The algorithm designed for this use-case can be found under the [img folder](./img/algorithm.png).

 ### Creating a Session

 First, the user create a session through a POST request at `/session`, which corresponds to the following call: